Nuklai/nuklaivm/docs/demos/emission_balancer.md

 Even if there may be validators that are already taking part in the consensus of `nuklaivm` blocks, it doesn't mean they are automatically registered for the staking mechanism.
 In order for a validator to register for staking on `nuklaivm`, they need to use the exact same account as they used while setting up the validator for the Avalanche primary network.
+Validator Owners will need to stake a minimum of 100 NAI.

 When you run the `run.sh` script, it runs the `tests/e2e/e2e_test.go` which in turn copies over the `signer.key` for all the auto-generated validator nodes.
 The reason we do this is to make it easier to test the registration of the validator for staking on `nuklaivm` using `nuklai-cli`.

 There are two ways of registering your validator for staking.